 As in most places in the world, boutique hotels are small, exclusive hotels where you can enjoy an intimate atmosphere and get personal service.

 In the Galilee, they are not owned by any of the hotel chains and fill the gap between luxury zimmers and deluxe hotels.
 They quite often have a unique theme or concept, original decor in the rooms and public areas and a gourmet restaurant.
-Prices are generally on the high side.
+Prices are generally on the high side, but in most cases it is well worth the additional expense.

 When we went for a meal at the well-known Uri Buri restaurant at the beginning of year, we decided to check out Uri's latest project - an upmarket boutique hotel named the Efendi Palace.
 Uri explained that Efendi means ruler or lord and this ancient renovated building once served as a palace during the Ottoman era.